Liu-Lab-JHU/AHTech/README.md

-# Automated-High-throughput-Electrochemical-Screening
+# AHTech: Automated High-throughput Electrochemical Characterization Platform

-This is the supplementary files for the project titled ***AHTech***.
+This repo contains the supplementary files for the project titled
+***A high-throughput experimentation platform for data-driven discovery in electrochemistry***.

 **`Code`** Example codes that were used in the project.